Chaoses-Ib/InformationSystems/Databases/Relational/DBMS/SQLite/README.md

 [Can I read and write to a SQLite database concurrently from multiple connections? - Stack Overflow](https://stackoverflow.com/questions/10325683/can-i-read-and-write-to-a-sqlite-database-concurrently-from-multiple-connections)
 > Beginning with version 3.7.0, a new “Write Ahead Logging” (WAL) option is available, in which reading and writing can proceed concurrently.
 By default, WAL is not enabled.
 To turn WAL on, refer to the SQLite documentation.

+- SQLite will fail to create the db if the parent directory doesn't exist.

 ## Thread-safety
 [Using SQLite In Multi-Threaded Applications](https://www.sqlite.org/threadsafe.html)
 > SQLite supports three different threading modes: